There are two ways in which land can be co-owned:

 An equitable title can be co-owned either under a joint tenancy or a tenancy in common.

-If there is an express declaration of trust describing the arrangement as a joint tenancy or tenancy in common, this is determinative: Goodman v Gallant Fam 106.
-A mere declaration of trust is presumed to create a joint tenancy in equity: Cowcher v Cowcher 1 WLR 425.
+If there is an express declaration of trust describing the arrangement as a joint tenancy or tenancy in common, this is determinative: Goodman v Gallant Fam 106; Pankhania v Chandegra EWCA Civ 1438.
+A bare declaration of trust is presumed to create a joint tenancy in equity unless it specified different shares: Cowcher v Cowcher 1 WLR 425.

 If there is no statement of trust, then the presumption is that the equitable title follows the legal title – meaning that there is a joint tenancy in equity as well: Stack v Dowden UKHL 17.
 This can be rebutted by proof of a resulting or constructive trust.
 It can also be rebutted by evidence that the parties intended to divide the property (unequally or otherwise): Robertson v Fraser (1870-71) LR 6 Ch App 696.
 This might be the case, for example, if the four unities are not present.